 - Reading Practicum I, Diagnosis and Intervention: This course presents clinical practices for the assessment of reading, as well as clinical practices for intervention.

-- Adolescent Literacy: In addition to the social and cognitive processes of adolescent reading and writing development, this course provides graduate students with an understanding of federal policies for pre-adult literacy.
+- Adolescent Literacy: In addition to the social and cognitive processes of adolescent reading and writing development, graduate students will engage in a practicum experience with an adolescent focused on digital and disciplinary literacy.

 - Principles of Literacy Cognition: This course covers reading disorders, reading instruction methodology and research on literacy cognition.